doerlbh/BakerLab_ABEGO_solver/README.md

 use ABEGO to filter out good models

+by:
+Baihan Lin
-by Baihan Lin, Baker Lab
+Baker Lab
+Oct 2015